orstensemantics/concourse-tfe-resource/README.md

  ```shell script
  $ cat your_run/metadata.json | jq -e '.final_status | IN(["applied","planned_and_finished"], .)'
  ```
+* If the run requires confirmation to apply and `confirm` is `true`, get will apply the run.
+    * This is determined by the `actions.is-confirmable` attribute of the run and *not* the auto-apply setting of the workspace, so this will apply to runs created by workspace triggers
 * Workspace variables, environment variables and state outputs will be retrieved:
     * **IMPORTANT** - the values returned will be the current ones, even if the provided run ID is not the latest.
     * `./vars` will hold a file for each workspace variable, containing the *current* value of the variable.
 HCL